godely/ha-dremel-3d-printer/README.md

 ### Sensors

 #### Chamber Temperature
-* Shows the current temperature inside the 3D printer chamber.
+Shows the current temperature inside the 3D printer chamber.

 #### Extruder Temperature
-* Shows the current temperature of the filament extruder.
+Shows the current temperature of the filament extruder.

 #### Platform Temperature
-* Shows the current temperature of the base platform.
+Shows the current temperature of the base platform.

 #### Progress
-* Shows the progress from 0% to 100% of the current printing job.
+Shows the progress from 0% to 100% of the current printing job.

 #### Job Phase
 ##### State
-Shows the current status of the 3D printer:
 * Idle
 * Preparing
 * Building